 While all online banking options offer round-the-clock access to your accounts, web-only banks may not be as convenient as they seem.
 While it’s true that you have constant access to your accounts, you may struggle to complete certain tasks if your bank doesn’t have a physical branch that you can visit.
 For example, customers of web-based banks may have difficulty depositing money.
 Although most online-only banks give you the option of either mailing in a check or sending it via a text message, doing so is a bit more inconvenient than simply handing the check over to a bank teller.

 Furthermore, that check may take longer to clear than at a traditional bank, especially if you are mailing it in.
 Additionally, customers of web-based banks are not able to deposit cash at all.
 With that being said, if the majority of your money is directly deposited into your account via your paycheck, that may not pose a problem for you.

 When it comes to actually accessing your money, traditional banks also have the upper hand.
-Most traditional banks, especially the larger banks, have ATM machines located everywhere.
-While online banks aren’t able to saturate an area with their own ATM machines, most of them have agreements with ATM services which allow you to make ATM withdrawals without incurring a fee.
+Most traditional banks, especially the larger banks, have ATMs located everywhere.
+While online banks aren’t able to saturate an area with their own ATMs, most of them have agreements with ATM services that allow you to make ATM withdrawals without incurring a fee.
 Still, like most traditional banks, you are only allowed to withdraw a certain amount of money per day (typically about $500).